gissarsky/exadel_devops/Task8/README.md

   9. Add AWS credentials on Jenkins for AWS account authentication

-  10. Create credentials for AWS User inside Jenkins
+  10. Create credentials for AWS User inside Jenkins:

     - Use the **Secret text** Kind
     - Use the **jenkins_aws_access_key_id**
     - Use the **jenkins_aws_secret_access_key**

-    The result of addeing credentialt to the Jenkins:
+    The result of adding credentialt to the Jenkins:

   ![AWS Jenkins Credentials](https://github.com/gissarsky/exadel_devops/blob/master/Task8/images/aws_jenkins_creds.png?raw=true)